How Can I Change Print Size When Printing From iPhone?

 And that’s how you use your iPhone to print smaller documents.

-Print settings change, such as extending or shrinking the document size in the printer’s configuration settings, is the most frequent culprit.
+Print settings changes, such as extending or shrinking the document size in the printer’s configuration settings, are the most frequent culprits.
 Another aspect is paper size; if your printer prints on larger paper than it should, your documents may print larger than usual.

 Ink levels may also bring on the issue.
 Large or hazy printing may result from your printer’s low or dried-out ink cartridges.
-Finally, comparable outcomes can be brought on by printer drivers or software problems.
+Finally, issues with printer drivers or software can result in comparable outcomes.

 • Double-checking the settings, ink levels, paper size, and recent software updates will help you identify the root of your printer’s huge printing issues.